riffcc/open/fantasy/adam2/gutoe.md

 * That the universe's fundamental measure of the success of a particular state is the total entropy contained within it, and that the universe's ultimate function is to maximise entropy.

+### 8. Nihilism as a Computational Shortcut
+Entities may in a sense only exist when they are interacting with other entities through veracity rails.

+One form of veracity rail is that of simple physical proximity within space-time.

+Entities close enough to interact gravitationally may form a veracity rail that allows them to influence each other.

+With every physical and logical interaction being a veracity rail, it's possible to simulate only regions of spacetime that are actually interacting in a significant way, and only coarsely simulate everything else.

+This "cosmic nihilism" principle says that the universe simply does not exist outside of observations that exist between entities, and that this nihilism is a massively useful optimisation that makes simulating the infinite universe a little more finite.

+In short:
+   - Minimum veracity is required for persistent existence
+   - Entities below threshold dissolve or become insignificant
+     - but may be rediscovered and rehydrated or simply recalculated from a consistent seed state.
+   - Thresholds vary based on context and environment
+   - Higher veracity enables stronger influence on reality
+   - System self-regulates through threshold mechanics

+### 9. Copy-on-Write Reality
+In computer filesystems, copy-on-write mechanisms allow for multiple objects to exist from the same base data, with changes to the data being applied to a new copy of the data, and the original data being left unchanged.

+In this logical framework, we can propose that each entity within the universe is a copy-on-write system, with the fundamental base state of each being changeable at each divergence point in the timeline of the universe.

+We do not propose the universe as data itself, but that the principles of copy-on-write objects and divergent, snapshottable state can be applied to our reality.

+When a new entity is created, it is created by copying the base state of the universe that led to its creation, and then applying the necessary changes to the copy to create the new entity.
+This is stored as an addition to what is essentially a multi-dimensional, multi-timeline, directed acyclic graph of all possible states.

+When an entity ceases to exist, its copy is discarded, and the base state of the universe is left unchanged.
+However, to preserve entropy, the ceased entity still exists - it is simply no longer referenced anywhere.

+The information is technically retained, but it is no longer part of the universe in any real sense.
+Paradoxically, however, a record of it exists in the interactions it had with other entities - and the universe thus could be said to "remember" the event and entity and its state.

+Copy-on-write principles act as a powerful optimisation technique: allowing the universe to exist in a state that is effectively infinite, while only requiring the storage of a relatively small amount of data to represent each entity.
+It prevents runaway requirements of information storage by allowing the universe to reference only what changes within each interaction, and to cross reference states between trees and intersections and timelines to avoid massive duplication of information and state.

+In the end state of the universe, all entities within it lose their references and become pure information.

+### 10. The Infinite Computer
+With the ability to do an O(1) lookup of any state at any point in time, the universe becomes capable of simulating any possibility that occurred within its entire history, and if we suppose the universe is infinite, then it can simulate every possibility that has ever occurred, and every possibility that could ever occur.

+With the shortcuts described, the universe may be able to achieve perfect computational efficiency, being able to simply "figure out" anything that can be figured out.

+It would form the ideal answer to a civilization seeking to understand the universe, thus lending major credence to ideas of simulation as the basis of our reality.

 ## Expanding the Framework

 ### I. The Entropy Maximisation Hypothesis